purestjs/docs/docs/06-rest-api-config.md

   .request((err, res, body) => {})
 ```

-> The `encoding: null` option is required when using the [request][request] module, and when we expect binary response body, such as image.
+> The `encoding: null` option is required with the [request][request] module when binary response body is expected, such as image.

-Additionally, with the above configuration, each `PUT` request made to the `[USER_ID]/skydrive/files/[FILE_NAME]` endpoint will have the `Content-Type: application/json` header set.
+Additionally with the above configuration each `PUT` request made to the `[USER_ID]/skydrive/files/[FILE_NAME]` endpoint will have the `Content-Type: application/json` header set.

-The only difference here is that this a `regex` endpoint definition:
+The only difference here is that this is a `regex` endpoint:

 ```js
 ".*\\/skydrive\\/files\\/.*": {